mkhan45/swat/report/main.typ

 === Support for other runtimes

-The allocator could be rewritten either in WASM or using the API of a different runtime.
 Printing could be done through WASI, or again using a different runtime API.
-The most compelling runtime to support would be browsers; it should be fairly simple to rewrite the allocator and printing in JavaScript using Web APIs.
+The most compelling runtime to support would be browsers; it should be fairly simple to rewrite printing in JavaScript using Web APIs.

 #pagebreak()
 #bibliography("main.bib")